ppy/osu-wiki/news/2023/2023-03-24-journey-into-a-beatmap-world-art-contest.md

 ---
 layout: post
-title: "Mascot in a Beatmap Art Contest"
+title: "Journey into a Beatmap World Art Contest"
-date: 2023-03-23 16:00:00 +0000
+date: 2023-03-24 08:00:00 +0000
 ---

 Swap out your pen nibs and prepare your eyeballs — it's time for 2023's first art contest!

 ![](https://assets.ppy.sh/contests/175/header.jpg)

 Our much-beloved art contests are back again for 2023, and we're starting things off with one of the themes of all time.
-So much of a theme in fact, that it is the least creatively named but most creative art contest we've ever held: the *Mascot in a Beatmap Art Contest*.
+So much of a theme in fact, that it might just be the most creative one yet: the *Journey into a Beatmap World Art Contest*!

-Despite the similarities in naming theme, this contest involves neither snakes nor planes.
-Unless you can find a beatmap with snakes and planes in it.
-Which is possible, potentially.

 Ahem, anyway, the theme is simple, if you haven't figured it out yet: